luxeengine/luxe-docs/docs/tutorial/display-a-sprite.md

 Let's try a small change to see something happen.
 The project outline provides us with the `app.color` property that we can set to change the background color.

-The highlighted lines below show the code added to change the background color to black.
+The highlighted line in `ready` below show the code added to change the background color to black.
 Add the line to your ready function as shown below.

-!!! tip "run the game to see the color change"
-    Feel free to experiment with the color value to see how it responds.

 ```js hl_lines="10"
 class Game is Ready {